mcgaryes/messenger-seed/setup.md

 	+ create a validation token and add it to the configration file
 	+ in the webhooks section choose the page created in the first step and subscribe to it
 	+ get the app access token at https://developers.facebook.com/tools/access_token/
 + Now goto wit.ai and create a new application
-+ goto settings and grab the access token and app id and place them in the config file
++ Goto settings and grab the access token and app id and place them in the config file
-+ create a new story and name it Hello, Chatbot
++ Create a new story and name it Hello, Chatbot
-+ user says hello chatbot
+	+ User says hello chatbot
-+ create intent for hello
+	+ Create intent for hello
-+ bot executes sayHello
+	+ Bot executes sayHello

-+ test bot
++ Test bot
-+ goto the address of the page opened earlier with the ngrok address
+	+ Goto the address of the page opened earlier with the ngrok address
+	+ Click 'Message Us' and then type 'Hello' in the message input.